ayush577/ayush577/README.md

 M.E.R.N Developer / UI Designer

 - 🔭 I’m currently working on @cutshortHQ
-- 🌱 I’m currently learning deno, typescript
+- 🌱 I’m currently learning DevOps and CI/CD

 ## How I work 😄
 My motivations are to stabilize and provide clarity through curiosity.
 That tends to manifest as creating (hopefully) just enough process.
 Checklists are my absolute favorite. ✅ If I'm too much in my head, feel free to nudge me to share what's in my brain. 😸